stejwes/universitymaterials/CabFareAndCarWash/README.md

 This is a gif that shows the functionality of the "Car Wash" section of the application.
+The carwash selection consists of two radio buttons with two different package types, and a discount condition that is met when over 10 washes are bought.

 ![This is a gif that shows the functionality of the "Carwash" section of the application.](res/carwash.gif)

 This is a gif that shows the functionality of the "Cab Fare" section of the application.
+The cab fare section is more self explanatory, the base rate plus the multiplier times the miles travelled is returned.

 ![This is a gif that shows the functionality of the "Cab Fare" section of the application.](res/cabfare.gif)